nnennajohn/agent/docs/context.md

 ## Passing in messages as context

-You can pass in messages as context to the Agent's LLM.
+You can pass in messages as context to the Agent's LLM, for instance to implement [Retrieval-Augmented Generation](./rag.md).
 The final messages sent to the LLM will be:

 1. The system prompt, if one is provided or the agent has `instructions`